rust-lang/rfcs/text/0000-undisambiguated-expr-generics.md

 and provides an immediate solution to the problem.

 Alternatively we could continue to require `::`.
 This would ensure there would be no performance implications, but would leave the nonconformal and surprising syntax in place.
+We could potentially use backtracking to provide the improved diagnostic suggestions to use `::`, while still preventing
+`::` from being omitted.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions